RagnarB83/ash-documentation/docs/basics.rst

     #Defining a numcores variable with the number of available CPU cores.
 Will be given to ORCA object.
     numcores=4
-    #Create fragment from a multi-line Python string.
+    #Create fragment from a multi-line Python string (Cartesian coordinates in Angstrom)
     fragstring="""
     H 0.0 0.0 0.0
     F 0.0 0.0 1.0
     """
     molecule = Fragment(coordsstring=fragstring, charge=0, mult=1)

-    #Defining ORCA-related variables
+    #Defining string containing ORCA Simple-input line
     orcasimpleinput="!
 BP86 def2-SVP tightscf"
+    #Multi-line string containing ORCA block-input:
+    orcablocks="""
-    orcablocks="%scf maxiter 200 end"
+    %scf maxiter 200
+    end
+    """"
+    #Defining ORCATheory object
     ORCAcalc = ORCATheory(orcasimpleinput=orcasimpleinput, orcablocks=orcablocks, numcores=numcores)

-    #Geometry Optimization using geomeTRIC
+    #Geometry Optimization using the Optimizer (requires geomeTRIC library)
     Optimizer(fragment=molecule, theory=ORCAcalc, coordsystem='tric')

-The script above loads ASH, creates a new fragment from a string (see :doc:`coordinate-input` for other ways), defines variables related to the ORCA-interface , creates an ORCA-theory object (see :doc:`QM-interfaces` and :doc:`ORCA-interface` ), and runs a geometry optimization using the geomeTRICOptimizer optimizer function  (see :doc:`job-types` and :doc:`Geometry-optimization` ).
+The script above loads ASH, creates a new fragment from a string (see :doc:`coordinate-input` for other ways), defines variables related to the ORCA-interface , creates an ORCA-theory object (see :doc:`QM-interfaces` and :doc:`ORCA-interface` ), and runs a geometry optimization using the Optimizer optimizer function  (see :doc:`job-types` and :doc:`Geometry-optimization` ).

 ######################################